givepraise/docs/docs/server-setup/server-scripts.md

 # Server scripts

-Praise comes bundled with a few bash scripts to simplify the management of a Praise installation.
+Praise comes with a few bash scripts to simplify the management of a Praise installation.

 Run scripts using `bash [scriptname]`.